VisionEval/VisionEval-Docs/docs/index.md

 **Decision-maker & semi-technical planner:** You are interested in applying the VisionEval system but want a high-level overview and not the technical details.

-* [Concept Primer](#conceptprimer): An introduction to the concepts underlying the VisionEval modeling system and how it can be used to support transportation planning efforts, intended for a non-technical audience
+* [Concept Primer](#conceptprimer): An introduction to the concepts underlying the VisionEval modeling system and how it can be used to support transportation planning efforts, without technical model details.

 **Model applier:** You are wanting to learn about the VisionEval system and implement a model application.